Updated August 11

 - The count at non-sheltered outdoor locations, such as tent encampments and underpasses, has been delayed.

-- The count will happen between September 22 and 24, most likely the evening of September 23.
+- The count will happen between September 23 and 24.

 People experiencing homelessness that have access to a phone or computer are encouraged to self-respond.